puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 #### Example `auth.conf` Rules for Puppet 3 and 4 Agents

-The other examples in this section convert this Puppet 3 example `auth.conf` rule to be compatible with Puppet 4:
+The examples in this section convert this Puppet 3 example `auth.conf` rule so that it is compatible with Puppet 4:

 ~~~
 # Puppet 3 auth.conf on the master